 Autism NI Support Groups

-Our support group volunteers have tremendous understanding of ASD and can open many doors for others.
+Our support group volunteers have tremendous understanding of Autism and can open many doors for others.
 They can bring new concepts and ideas, pass and share tips and hints.
 They are creative and innovative meeting emerging needs with some facilitating family activities, events and summer schemes.
 We are receiving around 30 calls a week from parents, carers or individuals specifically looking to join an Autism NI group in their area.
 We actively encourage this and offer our support and guidance in bridging families to their local group.

 Why join a Support Group?

 By joining one of Autism NI's support groups you will find you do not have to begin this journey on your own.
 You can access support pre or post diagnosis.
-Most groups meet monthly, parents get the chance to share worries or concerns along with experiences on what is available in your area to help your family and your child with ASD.
+Most groups meet monthly, parents get the chance to share worries or concerns along with experiences on what is available in your area to help your family and your child with Autism.

 You will get ideas and strategies for helping your child lay foundations for their future.
-By meeting other parents on your journey you will realise the feeling and worries you are expecting are perfectly normal and to be expected.
+By meeting other parents on your journey you will realise the feeling and worries you are experiencing are perfectly normal and to be expected.